 We draw on what works.

 Because we are committed to providing the right care to the right person, our services are not based around a single treatment philosophy.
 Instead, we draw on over 25 years of experience with a wide range of clinical methodologies to develop plans that meet the specific needs and motivations of each client.
-Our diverse staff includes licensed social workers, licensed mental health counselors, credentialed alcohol and substance abuse counselors, a psychiatrist, nursing staff, and other trained advocates, some of whom have overcome their own struggles with addiction.
+Our diverse staff includes licensed social workers, licensed mental health counselors, credentialed alcohol and substance misuse counselors, a psychiatrist, nursing staff, and other trained advocates, some of whom have overcome their own struggles with addiction.

 Our Services Include: